Frequently Asked Questions

 Yes!
 We offer 8 different specializations for our undergraduate major: Rhetorical Studies, Performance Studies, Public Relations, Journalism, Interpersonal Communication, Organizational Communication, Media Studies, and Media Production.

-Our mission is to provide a grounded Communication education, rooted in the liberal arts tradition, and in the theory and research practices of the field—so these courses provide the strong foundation necessary for you to specialize in one (or more) aspect of Communication or to create your own course of study across the areas.
+Our mission is to provide a grounded Communication education, rooted in the liberal arts tradition, and in the theory and research practices of the field—so these courses provide the foundation necessary for you to specialize in one (or more) aspect of Communication or to create your own course of study across the areas.

 Several!
-We have the only students—only students in the world—who spend a semester in Rome, interning within the Vatican Social Media Office, Rome Reports, Catholic News Service, and IFAD.
-We also offer a unique study abroad opportunity in Greece that gives students the opportunity to take courses on ancient Greek rhetoric, democracy, myth, and performance actually on the ancient sites across Greece!
+We offer a remarkable opportunity to spend a semester in Rome, interning within the Vatican Social Media Office, Rome Reports, Catholic News Service, and IFAD.
+We also offer a unique study abroad opportunity in Greece where students take courses on ancient Greek rhetoric, democracy, myth, and performance actually on the ancient sites across Greece!
 In our Social Justice Documentary Program students create films that are screened in film festivals across the US.
-We have an alumni network for graduates of our program—the type of networking opportunity that few other programs offer.
-We have a cutting-edge, unique undergraduate curriculum, a new internship with Philly.com, an RSS news wire, a growing multimedia portal, featuring our students and faculty, a strong M.A. program, and a host of new programs and activities that change each semester!
+We have an active alumni network for graduates of our program.
+We have a cutting-edge, unique undergraduate curriculum, internship opportunities across the Philadelphia metropolitan area, a strong M.A. program, and a host of new programs and activities that change each semester!
 Finally, declared undergraduate COM majors are the only students on campus who are given Mac laptops as part of their laptop “refresh” at the end of their sophomore year. and a host of new programs and activities that change each semester.
-In addition to all these Departmental resources, there are also a number of on-campus resources, such as the campus newspaper, television and radio stations, and all the other technological benefits of being at one of America’s “top wired” campuses!
+In addition to all these Departmental resources, our students are active in the campus newspaper, television, and radio stations.